SoniSiddharth/Impact_analysis/README.md

 If your test cases are in two or more .docx files then there are two steps you can follow:

   1. Delete the existing .docx file from the "main_document" and save it somewhere.
-Run the "automate_cre.py" and place all the .docx files together in the "main_document" folder.
+Run the "automate_cre.py" and place all the .docx files ONE BY ONE (copying one file and pasting it and repeating the same procedure for all the files) in the "main_document" folder.

-  2. Merge all the .docx files (along with the existing one) in a single doc file and after deleting the existing doc file from "main_document", run the "automate_cre.py" and place the Merged doc file in that folder.
+  2. Merge all the .docx files (along with the existing one) in a single doc file and after deleting the existing doc file from "main_document", run the "automate_cre.py" and place the Merged doc file in the "main_document" folder.

 Now after doing any one of the above steps, terminate the "automate_cre.py" and run the "embeddings_update.py" file.
 You will get a message of embeddings getting saved.